utilmon/utilmon.github.io/_posts/2024-05-19-portfolio-optimization.md

 The QAOA execution may take a few minutes to complete.

 ### Further Reading:

-For those who have successfully solved this introductory challenge, **congratulations!** <br> I hope you were able to learn something about optimizing portfolios and how you can use Qiskit's Finance module to solve the example problem. <br> If you are interested in further reading, here are a few resources to explore: <br>
+If you are interested in further reading, here are a few resources to explore: <br>

 1. [**Quantum optimization using variational algorithms on near-term quantum devices.
 Moll et al. 2017**](https://arxiv.org/abs/1710.01022)<br>
 2. [**Improving Variational Quantum Optimization using CVaR.
 Barkoutsos et al. 2019.**](https://arxiv.org/abs/1907.04769)<br>

-Let me know if you have any other questions!
-I tried to format the article as a personal blog post while removing mentions of the IBM challenge as requested.
-Please feel free to modify further as needed.